The EPIC fellowship is open to all California community college faculty and academic staff.

 - Curricular Unit or Extra-Academic Program Development.
 Fellows work with the Stanford Program on International and Cross-Cultural Education to develop innovative curricular materials and extra-academic programs to implement in their classrooms and at their home campuses.

 - Digital Learning Resources.
-Fellows develop a course topic, unit or syllabus within Lacuna Stories, an interactive online ecosystem.
-This web-based platform, comprised of digital course materials, annotation tools, and discussion platforms, facilitates a “flipped classroom” encouraging greater interaction and more effective reading, thinking, and discussion by students.
+Fellows will be introduced to a wide range of digital learning resources at Stanford (Rumsey Map Center, Stanford Libraries, CESTA) and the various projects developed within Stanford’s Poetic Media Lab, such as Lacuna Stories, an interactive online ecosystem.
+This web-based platform, comprised of digital course materials, annotation tools, and discussion platforms, facilitates a “flipped classroom,” encouraging greater interaction and more effective reading, thinking, and discussion by students.
+Our staff will also work with fellows on the digital humanities aspect of their projects and introduce tools that address their project needs.

 - Meals and lodging will be provided for summer intensive workshop and end-of-year symposium, as well as travel expenses up to $500 for each.